Eros483/Eros483/README.md

 I'm a **3rd-year Computer Science Engineering student** with a minor in **International Relations**, passionate about the intersection of technology and data-driven solutions.
 My goal is to become a **Data Scientist** specializing in **Machine Learning** and **Generative AI**.

-🎯 **Current Focus**: Building innovative projects with MCP (Model Context Protocol), n8n automation workflows, and agentic AI systems
+🎯 **Current Focus**: Building innovative projects with MCP, n8n automation workflows, and agentic AI systems

 🐍 **Primary Language**: Python - I love both the coding and the mathematical foundations behind it

-📚 **Beyond Code**: Avid fiction reader, fitness enthusiast, and mathematics lover
+📚 **Beyond Code**: Avid fiction reader, lifting crazed enthusiast, and mathematics lover

 ## 🌐 Socials: